grifano/fm-02-blog-card/README.md

 ### Requirements

-Build out this QR code component and get it looking as close to the design as possible.
+Build out this blog preview card and get it looking as close to the design as possible.

+Your users should be able to:

+- See hover and focus states for all interactive elements on the page

 ### Tech Stack: